Ichetucknee Springs State Park: Phosphate Mining

+Exploration mining for phosphate began prior to the start of the 20th century, which consisted of mule and wheelbarrow-assisted excavation.
+Later, boilers, pumps and steam shovels were used to extract ores.
+Compared to present-day methods, the early phase of mining used were less intrusive.

 The Loncala Era

+During the 1950s and 1960s, Loncala Phosphate Company owned the land surrounding Ichetucknee Springs.
+During this time, people discovered tubing, which brought college students from Gainesville to the river and springs to be what became a summer ritual.
+In 1970, Loncala sold the property to the state of Florida out of concern for the protection of the spring-run ecosystem.
+After being cleaned and facilities being built, the river and springs were declared a National Natural Landmark in 1972.

 Fauna

 Park wildlife includes white-tailed deer, raccoons, wild turkeys, wood ducks and great blue herons.
 There are also fish and reptiles: i.e. turtles, water snakes, American alligators, North American river otters, West Indian manatees in the winter months, crayfish, bream, bluegill, largemouth bass, alligator gar, mullet, catfish, and several types of minnows.